 Following your “passion” alone isn’t a good idea when you are starting a business.
 Potential investors that neglect the important aspects of business such as market demand for the company’s services and the characteristics of the owner’s role do so at their own peril.

-Instead, focus on businesses in which you are “passionate” about the business’s opportunity.
+Instead, focus upon businesses in which you are “passionate” about the business’s opportunity.